The Independent Video Game Market: A B2B Eldorado for Sync

 Accessibility Through Chaos: Bandcamp as an A&R Source

-This accessibility is a double-edged sword.
-While the contact is more direct, the rights clearance process is often chaotic.
-For a professional catalog, the opportunity lies not just in the quality of the music, but in the ability to offer immediate "legal clarity" to studios that fear post-launch copyright disputes above all else.
+Unlike AAA (major) video game publishers, independent studios have yet to establish rigid music acquisition pipelines.
+Developers and creative directors are actively hunting for hidden gems on platforms like Bandcamp or SoundCloud.
+This accessibility is a double-edged sword: while the contact is more direct, the rights clearance process is often chaotic.
+For a professional catalog, the opportunity lies less in the sheer quality of the music than in the ability to offer immediate "legal clarity."
+Independent studios fear post-launch copyright disputes above all else, a risk highlighted at recent Games Meets Music panels in London, where demystifying music licensing was identified as the primary growth lever for the sector.

 The B2B Opportunity: Securing Master and Publishing

-Toward a New Maturity
+Toward a New Industrial Maturity

 Sync Publishing LLC — Wyoming, USA